CurveDocs/curve-docs/docs/router/CurveRouterNG.md

 ## **Route and Swap Parameters**

-The two most curcial input values when using the `CurveRouter` are `_route`, which determins the route of the exchange and `_swap_params`, which includes swap parameters such as input and output token, swap type, pool type and number of coins in the pool.
+The two most curcial input values when using the `CurveRouter` are `_route`, which determines the route of the exchange and `_swap_params`, which includes swap parameters such as input and output token, swap type, pool type and number of coins in the pool.

 ### `_route`

 The route input is an array of up to 11 addresses.
 When calling the function, the array must always include 11 addresses.
-Not used spots in the array need to be filled with `ZERO_ADDRESS`.
+Unused spots in the array need to be filled with `ZERO_ADDRESS`.
 The route consists of tokens and pools or zaps.
 The first address is always the input token, the last one always the output token.
 The addresses inbetween compose the route the user wants to trade.

 === "Example"